 If you have a small garden, consider this fairly lightweight but adequately powerful cordless blower.
 It only has one speed setting and you won’t get much more than about 10 minutes out of a full charge of its 18v battery, but it’s a great performer that uses its narrow, curved, clip-on nozzle to impressive effect.

 The Ryobi is light in the hand, well balanced and powerful enough to shift damp, sticky leaves on paths as well as dead vegetation around sheds.
-It’s not quite as noisy as others in this roundup though it does vibrate a bit more, leaving one’s hands tingling after use.
+It’s not quite as noisy as others in this roundup though it does vibrate a bit more for some reason, leaving one’s hands tingling a bit after use.

 This 2-in-1 corded model is efficient – and noisy – which is hardly surprising given that its wind speed in blowing mode is allegedly a phenomenal 260mph (418kph).
 Thankfully its air speed is adjustable via a little knob just below the handle.